vpsgetcom/DigitalOceanK8S/README.md

 Check URL: http://159.***.2**.45/test

 -------

-OK let's deploy some helm chart; for example elasticsearch.
+OK let's also deploy some helm chart; for example elasticsearch.

 Check helm version and go ahead.